dxtr88/dxtr88/README.md

 ## 🤝 Collaboration
 I'm always open to collaborating on technically challenging projects that push the boundaries of innovation.
 If you're working on something exciting, let's connect!

-📬 **Reach me on Discord**: It's the best way to get in touch since I rarely use other social media platforms.
+📬 **Reach me on Discord**: It's the best way to get in touch since I rarely use other social media platforms. "dxxtr."

 ---